There are four types of schools in the Chicago Public School system: neighborhood schools, selective schools, magnet schools, and charter schools.

-CPS updates the Tiers periodically.
-They recently released a document that ties every census tract in the city to its Tier for the 2012-2013 selection process.
+CPS updates the Tiers yearly.
+They recently released a document that ties every census tract in the city to its Tier for the 2014-2015 selection process.
 We took this data and combined it with the most recent census tract boundaries provided by the City of Chicago.

 CPS also produced its own, static map of the Tiers, available here.

 Students can only apply to up to six selective high schools.
 If they're not accepted by any of those six, they're out of luck.

 Every school changes its cutoff score - the minimum score students need to get in - every year.
 Still, knowing the previous year's cutoff scores can help guide a student's decision of which six schools to apply for.

 The thing is, each school has a different cutoff score for every tier.
 So it can be helpful to know what tier you live in when figuring out which six schools to apply to.

 Although we got all the data from the city, we are not an official source for looking up your Tier.
 For that, go here.

 In 1980, Chicago Public Schools and the U.S. Department of Justice signed a consent decree to desegregate the school system, overseen by the U.S. District Court.
 To carry it out, CPS adopted a racial quota system to govern enrollment in selective schools.
 In 2009, U.S. District Judge Charles Kocoras ended the consent decree, so that CPS could no longer use a student's race as an admissions factor.